Sonara in 2026: Where Users Went After It Went Dark

 Why Sonara Users Keep Choosing the Wrong Replacement

-Most people who used Sonara search for the cheapest alternative first.
+Most people who used Sonara search for the most hands-off replacement first.
 That makes sense.
-Sonara was cheap.
-You want to maintain what you had.
+Sonara was the one that applied while you slept.
+You want to maintain that reflex.

-The cost was not $6 per month.
-The cost was months of your job search spent sending the wrong applications to the wrong places.
+The real cost was never $49 per month.
+The real cost was months of your job search spent sending the wrong applications to the wrong places, then losing access to the tool with no migration path.
 That is not cheap.
 That is the most expensive way to look for a job.

 The replacement you need is not the one that sends the most applications for the least money.
 It is the one that sends the right applications to the right jobs with the right resume.